 San Antonio, Texas 78205

-The Purchasing Division understands and supports the important value of the relationship that co-exists between the City government and the vendor business community and attempts to maintain mutual goodwill at all times.
-Toward this end, Purchasing strives to:
+The Purchasing Division values the relationship between City government and the vendor business community and works toward maintaining mutual goodwill at all times.
+Toward this end, the Purchasing Division strives to:

 Small Business Economic Development Advocacy (SBEDA) Program

-To make it easy and convenient for entrepreneurs and existing businesses to learn more about conducting business with various branches of the government, the City’s International and Economic Development Department provides a full range of business services.
-Vendors are encouraged to contact the Small Business Division at (210) 207-3900 or visit their office at 100 West Houston, Suite 1900 for more information.
-In addition, the Small Business Liaison Office, housed in the Cliff Morton Development and Business Services Center at 1901 S. Alamo, offers valuable assistance to entrepreneurs and existing businesses.
+To make it easy and convenient for entrepreneurs and existing businesses to learn more about conducting business with various branches of the government, the City’s Economic Development Department provides a full range of business services.
+Vendors are encouraged to contact the Small Business Office at 210-207-3900 or visit their office at 100 West Houston, Suite 1900, for more information.
+In addition, the Small Business Liaison Office, housed in the Cliff Morton Development and Business Services Center at 1901 South Alamo, offers valuable assistance to entrepreneurs and existing businesses.

-For assistance with certification as a Disadvantaged Business Enterprise (DBE), Small Business Enterprise (SBE), Minority Business Enterprise (MBE) and Woman Business Enterprise (WBE), the South Central Texas Regional Certification Agency (SCTRCA) can be contacted at (210)227-4722.
+For assistance with certification as a Disadvantaged Business Enterprise (DBE), Small Business Enterprise (SBE), Minority Business Enterprise (MBE), Veteran Business Enterprise (VBE), and Woman Business Enterprise (WBE), the South Central Texas Regional Certification Agency (SCTRCA) can be contacted at 210-227-4722.
 SCTRCA is a non-profit corporation that represents several public entities in the South Texas area.
-These entities are committed to enhancing participation for disadvantaged, minority and woman owned businesses in public/government contracting and purchasing activities.
+These entities are committed to enhancing participation for disadvantaged, minority, and woman owned businesses in public/government contracting and purchasing activities.

 Presenting Your Products

 Purchasing staff is available to review new product or service introductions for various markets.
-Meetings to present new products or services may be scheduled with staff assigned to those particular products or services.
-Our visiting hours are by appointment only.
-Appointments may be scheduled by calling (210)207-7260 or by directly contacting the purchasing member assigned the product or service in question.
+Meetings to present new products or services may be scheduled with the appropriate staff.
+Visiting hours are by appointment only.
+Appointments may be scheduled by calling 210-207-5734 or by directly contacting the purchasing member assigned the product or service in question.

 Public Advertising/Announcement of Bid Opportunities